 How does MEV work?

-Oft course, these transactions must go through the public mempool before they can be executed, where two things can happen:
+Often these MEV profits come at the expense of the ordinary user whose transactions must go through the public mempool before they can be executed.
+In the public mempool, two things can happen:

 1. The Block Producer Captures the Value

 The block producer can refuse to process the transaction, so the trader loses the opportunity.
 They can also decide to capture the opportunity for themselves by copying details of the transaction and creating a similar transaction and including it in a block.

 2. Another MEV Bot Starts a Bidding War

 Another trader (or trader bot) watching the mempool can copy the transaction details and send a similar transaction to the mempool with a higher gas price, so the block producer executes their trade first.
 The original sender may increase their transaction fee in response, starting a bidding war of sorts (formally known as a Priority Gas Auction).

 Say the arbitrage opportunity described above is worth $1,000 in pure profits (i.e. the total MEV that can be extracted by the block producer.
 That’s because the block producer ultimately decides the inclusion and position of the transaction in a block.
 If the block producer decides not to capture the opportunity, the trader’s profit is the difference between the total MEV available and the fee paid to the block producer for processing the transaction.

 MEV causes multiple problems including attacking traders, increasing network-wide transaction fees, overloading the network, and may have negative implications for blockchain security.
 Let's explore each one.